Skin Cooler Helmet Beanie

 Click on large image to view close-up.

-Skin Cooler™ fabrics block 75% of UVB rays (the burning rays), about as much as a cotton t-shirt or a bike jersey.
-We recommend you wear sunscreen underneath these products.
-It is crucial to keep in mind that a sunscreen's (whichever brand you may choose) SPF/UPF rating refers only to its ability to protect skin from UVB radiation.
+We always recommend you wear sunscreen underneath these products.
+It is crucial to keep in mind that a sunscreen’s SPF/UPF rating refers only to its ability to protect skin from UVB radiation.
 Because we know that UVA damage can be just as insidious, it is essential for the health of your skin that you use a sunscreen that contains the UVA-protecting ingredients of titanium dioxide, zinc oxide, and/or avobenzone.

 - Does this product block UVA rays?

 NO. NO GARMENT IN THE WORLD MADE OF A BREATHABLE FABRIC BLOCKS UVA RAYS.